J1nqianChen/TPFL/README.md

-# TPFL Robust Federated Learning Framework
+# TPFL Trusted Personalized Federated Learning Framework

 This repository is built upon the [PFLlib](https://github.com/TsingZ0/PFLlib) framework, with **significant modifications** in the following aspects: